-To determine the best-fit model for the Idaho crash data, three metrics were evaluated: overall model fit, partial effect inferences, and the rate of prediction of actual crash rate values.
+To determine the best fit model for the Idaho crash data, three metrics were evaluated: overall model fit, partial effect inferences, and the rate of prediction of actual crash rate values.
 To illustrate, the latent class approach for each road classification had a better overall model fit.
-Log likelihoods are typically negative; however, it is possible to see positive values for regression of a continuous dependent variable.
-In such a case, the greater the value is (if positive), the better the fit of the model is.
-In terms of partial effects, the latent class framework identified different high-impact variables and partial effects were much less, as were the partial effects for the random-parameter model.
-The fit of the actual crash rates versus the predicted crash rates for both regression estimates is as follows:
+It should be noted that log-likelihoods are typically negative, however, it is possible to see positive values for regression of a continuous dependent variable.
+In such a case, the greater the value (if positive), the better the fit of the model.
+In terms of partial effects, the latent class framework identified different high impact variables and partial effects were much less, as were the partial effects for the random-parameter model.
+(Table 8) quantitatively shows the fit of the actual crash rates versus the predicted crash rates for both regression estimates, while the corresponding plots are presented in (Figure 4).
+The plots visually illustrate that the Tobit model substantially underpredicted the crash rates for each road classification and that the latent class model outperformed the Tobit model significantly.